zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

               doesn't support signal level reporting.

        RXQ    Only shown when on a fixed channel.
-Receive Quality as  measured by  the  percentage of packets (management and data frames) sucâ€ cessfully received over the last 10 seconds.
+Receive Quality as  measured by  the  percentage of packets (management and data frames) suc cessfully received over the last 10 seconds.
 It's measured  over all management and data frames.
 That's the clue, this allows you to read more things out of this value.
-Lets say you got 100 perâ€ cent  RXQ  and  all 10 (or whatever the rate) beacons per second coming in.
+Lets say you got 100 per cent  RXQ  and  all 10 (or whatever the rate) beacons per second coming in.
 Now all of a sudden the RXQ drops below 90,  but  you still  capture  all  sent  beacons.
 Thus you know that the AP is